 We all wish computers were easier to use, more reliable, or capable of more things.
-To meet
+And as the

-For all the good it brings, this endless change also creates a continuous supply of flaws,
+For all the good it brings, this endless change also creates a steady supply of flaws, called

 Some bugs turn out to be vulnerabilities, meaning they can be

 exploited by hackers to steal information, extort money, or attack other systems.

 Thankfully, the same evolution that produces bugs means they can be fixed, too.
 So keeping

 current with software updates is one of the best ways to stay safe

 The Internet has made it easy for vendors to issue updates.
 Indeed, many install automatically.

 Others require your input — to provide a password, agree to terms, or restart the computer.
 It’s

 a good idea to know what software is on your computer and how it updates.